Exploring the Small Magellanic Cloud to the Faintest X-ray Fluxes: Source Catalog, Timing and Spectral Analysis: Abstract

 \section{Abstract}

-We present the results of a pair of 100 ksec {\it Chandra} observations in the Small Magellanic Cloud to survey HMXBs, stars and LMXBs/CVs down to $L_x$ = 10$^{32}$ erg/s.
-The two SMC deep-fields are located in the most active star forming region of the bar.
-Deep Field-1 is positioned at the most pulsar-rich location (identified from previous surveys).
-Two new pulsars were discovered in outburst: CXO J004929.7-731058 (P=894s), CXO J005252.2-721715 (P=326s), and 14 candidate quiescent pulsars were identified from their timing and spectral properties.
-Out of 12 previously known pulsars in the fields, 9 were detected, with pulsations seen in five of them.
-This demonstrates for the first time that a significant fraction (at least 60\%) of these systems have appreciable accretion driven X-ray emission during quiescence.
-Two known pulsars in the field were not detected, with an upper limit of $L_x$ $<$ 5 $\times$10$^{32}$.
-The full catalog of 394 point-sources is presented along with detailed analyses of timing and spectral properties.
-Future papers will report associated observations obtained with HST and Magellan to identify optical counterparts.
+We present the results of a pair of 100 ksec {\it Chandra} observations in the Small Magellanic Cloud to survey high mass X-ray binaries (HMXBs), stars and LMXBs/CVs down to $L_x$ = 4.3$\times$ 10$^{32}$ \lx.
+The two SMC Deep Fields are located in the most active star forming region of the bar, with Deep Field-1 positioned at the most pulsar-rich location identified from previous surveys.
+Two new pulsars were discovered in outburst: CXOU J004929.7-731058 (P=892s), CXOU J005252.2-721715 (P=326s), and 3 new HMXB candidates were identified.
+Of 15 Be-pulsars now known in the field, 13 were detected, with pulsations seen in 9 of them.
+Ephemerides demonstrate that 6 of the 10 pulsars known to exhibit regular outbursts were seen outside their periastron phase, and quiescent X-ray emission at $L_X=$10$^{33-34}$\lx is shown to be common.
+Comparison with ROSAT {\it ASCA} and {\it XMM-Newton} catalogs resulted in positive identification of several previously ambiguous sources.
+Bright optical counterparts exist for 40 of the X-ray sources, of which 33 are consistent with early-type stars ($M_{V}<$-2, $B-V<$0.2), and are the subject of a companion paper.
+The results point to an underlying HMXB population-density up to double that of active systems.
+The full catalog of 394 point-sources is presented along with detailed analyses of timing and spectral properties. \end {abstract}